5T33Z0/OC-Little-Translated/08_Quirks/README.md

 # OpenCore Quirks for AMD and Intel CPUs
 Required OpenCore Quirks (ACPI, Booter, Kernel and UEFI) for Intel CPUs.
 Based on the information provide by the [**OpenCore Install Guide** ](https://dortania.github.io/OpenCore-Install-Guide/)by Dortania.
-Presented in neatly sturctured tables.
+Presented in neatly structured tables.

 **Keys**:

 - **x** = Quirk enabled
-- **( )** = Qurik disabled, but enabled for certain CPUs/Chipsets/Mainboards (read annotations for quirk in question)
+- **( )** = Quirk disabled, but enabled for certain CPUs/Chipsets/Mainboards (read annotations for quirk in question)
 - **(x)** = Quirk enabled, but disabled for certain CPUs/Chipsets/Mainboards (read annotations for quirk in question)
 - **enpty** = Quirk disabled.
 And by disabled, I mean *disabled* and not leaving it as is!